pdvrieze/xmlutil/README.md

 - Otherwise it will be written as a tag

 ### Tag/attribute name
-The effective name for an attribute is determined as follows:
+Based upon the storage type, the effective name for an attribute is determined as follows:
 - `@XmlSerialName` at property declaration site
 - `@XmlSerialName` at type declaration site
 - `@SerialName` at property declaration site